-You should start the Free Application for Federal Student Aid (FAFSA)—a form that lets you access several financial aid options with just one application.
+You should start the Free Application for Federal Student Aid (FAFSA)—a form that lets you access several financial aid options with just 1 application.

-We know that this form can be tough to navigate, and mistakes happen.
+We know that this form can be brutal to navigate, and mistakes happen.

 If you’ve submitted your FAFSA and realize something was wrong or has recently changed, it’s not too late.

 You can make corrections to your FAFSA to ensure you get the most assistance possible.

 Below, we’ll look at how to tackle common FAFSA corrections, along with other information you should know to make sure you get the support you need.

 What is the FAFSA?